 We have funded our operations primarily with proceeds from the sale of our equity securities.
-Through March 31, 2022, we have received \$329.0 million in gross proceeds from the sale of equity securities.
+Through June 30, 2022, we have received \$329.0 million in gross proceeds from the sale of our equity securities.

 We have incurred significant operating losses since inception and have not generated any revenue from the sale of products and we do not expect to generate any revenue from the sale of products in the near future, if at all.
 Our ability to generate product revenue sufficient to achieve profitability will depend heavily on the successful development and eventual commercialization of our treatments and any future product candidates.
-Our net losses were \$7.2 million and \$7.4 million for the three months ended March 31, 2022 and 2021, respectively.
-We had an accumulated deficit of \$241 million at March 31, 2022.
+Our net losses were \$8.5 million and \$55.8 million for the three months ended June 30, 2022 and 2021, respectively.
+Our net losses were \$15.7 million and \$63.2 million for the six months ended June 30, 2022 and 2021, respectively.
+We had an accumulated deficit of \$249.2 million at June 30, 2022.
 We expect to continue to incur significant expenses for at least the next several years as we advance through clinical development, develop additional product candidates and seek regulatory approval of any product candidates that complete clinical development.
 In addition, if we obtain marketing approval for any product candidates, we expect to incur significant commercialization expenses related to product manufacturing, marketing, sales and distribution.
 We may also incur expenses in connection with the in-licensing or acquisition of additional product candidates.

 Until such time as we can generate significant revenue from product sales, if ever, we expect to finance our operations through equity and debt financings, or other capital sources, which may include collaborations with other companies or other strategic transactions.
-As of March 31, 2022, we had \$136 million in cash and cash equivalents.
-With the proceeds from the underwritten offering in November 2021, and based on our research and development plans, we expect that such cash resources will enable us to fund our operating expenses and capital expenditure requirements into the second half of 2024.
+As of June 30, 2022, we had \$132.0 million in cash, cash equivalents and marketable securities.
+Based on our research and development plans, we expect that such cash resources will enable us to fund our operating expenses and capital expenditure requirements into the second half of 2024.

 Because of the numerous risks and uncertainties associated with product development, we are unable to predict the timing or amount of increased expenses or when, or if, we will be able to achieve or maintain profitability.
 Even if we are able to generate product sales, we may not become profitable.
 If we fail to become profitable or are unable to sustain profitability on a continuing basis, then we may be unable to continue our operations at planned levels and be forced to reduce or terminate our operations.
-Our financial statements do not include any adjustments that might result from the outcome of this uncertainty.
+Our consolidated financial statements do not include any adjustments that might result from the outcome of this uncertainty.